 Queen's Blade Rebellion (Illustrated Stories): Annelotte and Aldra, after too many dangers managed to defeat the Swamp Witch for good, restoring the peace of the Continent and redeeming both Claudette and their mother Werbellia, who was under the Swamp Witch's control.
 But the Swamp Witch is STILL at large, and Melona, Airi, Dogra and Branwen seems to still being threats, as long Airi manages to find another host for her...

-Queen's Gate (Novels): Alice managed to destroy both Faye Wright, Arunikuf and his whole cult, but her mother, Lewis, is still missing when she was dragged in the Queen's Gate dimensional door, and now, Alice must find her mother, this time alone, much for the chagrin of Dorothy.
+Queen's Gate (Novels): Alice managed to destroy both Faye Wright, Arunikuf and his whole cult, but her mother, Lewis, is still missing when she was dragged in the Queen's Gate dimensional door, and now, Alice must find her mother, this time alone, much to the chagrin of Dorothy.
 At least Dorothy managed to kiss her for once.

 Bleached Underpants: Most of the hired Hobby Japan artists and designers were/are Hentai artists, notable examples being Oda Non and Koume Keito.